 A Sermon on Colossians 1:3-8Read more

-To begin his sermon, Dr. Martyn Lloyd-Jones reads the encouraging words of Paul in Colossians 1:3-8.
-The apostle describes a summary of the Gospel for the church in Colossae.
-However, Dr. Lloyd-Jones points out what the Good News has done to this early church.
-The Gospel has changed them.
+In this sermon on Colossians 1:3–8 titled “Changed by the Gospel,” Dr. Martyn Lloyd-Jones reads the encouraging words of Paul where he describes a summary of the gospel for the church in Colossae.
+However, Dr. Lloyd-Jones points out what the good news has done to this early church.
+The gospel has changed them.
 Paul praises their faith in Jesus Christ, but he also celebrates their love for their Christian brothers and sisters.
-This new spiritual fruit is no doubt from the power of the Gospel, Dr. Lloyd-Jones says.
-For once the believer has placed his or her faith in Christ, they are a new creation.
+This new spiritual fruit is no doubt from the power of the gospel, Dr. Lloyd-Jones says.
+Once the believer has placed his or her faith in Christ, they are a new creation.
 God opens their eyes to the sin in their life, and moreover, gives them the power to change.
-Of course, that person is not perfect, and will still stumble.
+Of course, that person is not perfect and will still stumble.
 But the believer no longer loves old habits.
 That person loves Christ instead.
 He or she would much rather be with believers than the highest company.
 This, Dr. Lloyd-Jones says, is one of the marks of a saved person.
 That person’s life is different than it was before Christ.
-The old life is dead, and God has made a new creation within, a new life that reflects the mercy and grace of The Lord.
+The old life is dead, and God has made a new creation within, a new life that reflects the mercy and grace of the Lord.

 Additional Scripture Translations